 Cholesterol is a fatty substance that is not soluble in water or blood.
 Soluble proteins called lipoproteins carry cholesterol and other fatty substances around the body.
 There are different types of lipoproteins.
-The two main types are high density lipoproteins or HDL, and low density lipoproteins or LDL.
+The two main types are high-density lipoproteins or HDL, and low-density lipoproteins or LDL.

 HDL and LDL are often known as good and bad cholesterol respectively.
 Yet this is inaccurate as all cholesterol is identical.
 The difference is in the lipoproteins carrying the cholesterol.

 In studies, people with a higher number of small dense LDL particles have a greater risk of heart disease.
-It appears the small dense LDL cholesterol is more likely to penetrate the artery walls.
-LDL cholesterol is also easily oxidised, especially if antioxidants are low.
+It appears the small dense LDL is more likely to penetrate the artery walls.
+LDL is also easily oxidised, especially if antioxidants are low.
 Which means it is easily damaged by free radicals.
 And, oxidation makes LDL smaller and denser.

-If LDL cholesterol penetrates the artery walls, it provokes the immune system.
-This causes an inflammatory reaction that results in formation of an arterial plaque.
+If LDL penetrates the artery walls, it provokes the immune system.
+This causes an inflammatory reaction that results in the formation of an arterial plaque.
 These plaques can build up and eventually block the artery.
 As can happen in the coronary arteries.

-As we might expect, there are a lot of research studies on LDL cholesterol and especially small dense LDL.
-Studies of statins show they do not consistently change the proportion of LDL particles sizes.
+As we might expect, there are a lot of research studies on LDL and especially small dense LDL.
+However, studies of statins show they do not consistently change the proportion of LDL particles sizes.
 In fact, it is the blood triglyceride levels that change the number of small dense LDL particles.
 This makes sense because the lipoproteins also carry triglycerides, which are fats.
 The body needs more lipoproteins to carry a greater amount of triglycerides.

 Inflammation and oxidation also have a role.
 So, we should also keep inflammation low and provide plenty of antioxidant micronutrients.
-Eating, for example, an anti-inflammatory diet high in vegetables and fruits, lean meat, fatty fish, full fat dairy, eggs, nuts and seeds.
+Eating, for example, an anti-inflammatory diet high in vegetables and fruits, lean meat, fatty fish, full-fat dairy, eggs, nuts and seeds.